What makes Thai Massage or any other therapy unique? There are lots of massage and therapy systems to choose from, and that’s great!

 Advantage for client: Clients wanting deep work have a better chance of getting this from a Thai Massage therapist who can make good use of hands, forearms, elbows, knees and feet.

 Even smaller therapists can therefore be extremely effective.
 The best examples are the countless tiny female Thai Massage therapists who can make even large clients wince.
-Everybody who has been in Thailand can attest to that.
+Everybody who has been to Thailand can confirm that.

 Advantage for therapist: The ability to use many body parts and reduce the use of hands can be a lifesaver for your massage career.
 Hand and wrist problems can stop your massage therapist profession dead in its tracks if you don’t know how to use other tools besides your hands.